AlbanMontaigu/docker-wordpress/README.md

-# About this Repo
+# docker-wordpress

-This is the Git repo of the official Docker image for [wordpress](https://registry.hub.docker.com/_/wordpress/).
-See the Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.
+This is a fork of the official wordpress docker image.

 The full readme is generated over in [docker-library/docs](https://github.com/docker-library/docs), specificially in [docker-library/docs/wordpress](https://github.com/docker-library/docs/tree/master/wordpress).

+This forks objective is to get wordpress working with php fpm and nginx thanks to [amontaigu/docker-nginx-php](https://github.com/AlbanMontaigu/docker-nginx-php).